-Continuity is established by use of the same or compatible materials as were used in the original house.
-The options may be limited somewhat by the design and materials of the original house.

-Fences and decks must be constructed with pressuretreated, unpainted lumber or unstained lumber.
+Material: Continuity is established by use of the same of compatible materials as were used in the original house.
+The options may be limited somewhat by the design and material of the original house.
+Fences and decks must be constructed with pressure-treated, unpainted lumber or unstained lumber.

-Workmanship

-Workmanship is another standard which is applied to all exterior alterations.
+Workmanship: Workmanship is another standard which is applied to all exterior alterations.
 The quality of work should be equal to or better than that of the community.
-Poor practices, besides causing the owner problems, can be visually objectionable to others.
+Pool practices, besides causing the owner problems, can be visually objectionable to others.
 Poor workmanship can also create safety hazards.

-Timing

-Projects are to be completed within six months from date of approval, otherwise it could become a nuisance and safety hazard for neighbors and the community.
+Timing: Projects are to be completed within six months from date of approval, otherwise it could become a nuisance and safety hazard for neighbors and the community.
 Storage of material should not be on common area and if damage is done the owner is responsible for the repair.

-SECTION VI

-Enforcement Procedures
+Section VI - Enforcement Procedures.